 It takes a few simple steps to move a WordPress website from one ICDSoft hosting account to another.
 You can find a short overview of the steps listed below; for an in-depth guide on the process, please check the "Moving WordPress between hosting accounts on our servers" article from our online documentation.

-- Create a backup through the hosting Control Panel (where WordPress is currently installed) -> "WordPress" section -> "Manage WordPress installations" subsection -> click the pencil (edit) icon for your WordPress installation -> "Backup" section -> "Backup now" button.
+- Create a backup through the hosting Control Panel (where WordPress is currently installed) > WordPress Manager > "Manage WordPress installations" subsection > click the "Manage" button for your WordPress installation > "Backup" section > "Backup now" button.

 - Download the backup to your computer using the "Download" button next to the newly created backup.